Student Assignment Policy

 BPS is piloting an opportunity for 'parent compacting.'
 This allows a group of parents who did not receive one of their choices in Round One to come together as a single unit to request assignment as a group to a school in a future round.
 This may support enrollment in certain under-chosen schools and offer families more confidence that their children would attend a school with students they already know.

-Please call or visit a Welcome Center for more information on Parent Compacting.
+Please visit the Parent Compacting Pilot page or call a Welcome Center for more information.

 The computer gives each application a random number.
 Random numbers are used to break “ties” between students who have the same priorities for the school.